xap/xap/xap-examples/hello-world/README.md

 This main class can either start a single data-grid instance (embedded) in it's JVM for easy development, or connect to an existing (remote) data-grid (by specifying its name).

+# Running The Example

+This example is a standard maven project - you can open it in your IDE of choice by importing `examples/hello-world/pom.xml` as maven.

+The `HelloWorld` main class accepts the following arguments: `-name` {data-grid name} `-mode` {embedded,remote}

-## Embedded Data Grid
+## Running in Embedded Mode
-Import Maven `examples/hello-world/pom.xml` into your IDE of choice as a maven project.

 Launch the `HelloWorld` main (arguments: `-name` myDataGrid `-mode` embedded)

 This will start an embedded data-grid followed by write and read of Message entities.